allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ### Limitations

+Although scalable, this approach is not ideal: the biggest issue is query response time.
+This comes as a result of graphite-web remote query algorithm.
+Note, that in sharded architecture every single query gets translated to remote query.
+Since graphite-web does not know which cache node to ask, it sends queries to all of them, gathering results and choosing the most suitable ones.
+In our architecture this has two implications.

+First of all, adding more nodes will increase response time *a bit*.
+Only a pair of hosts holds data necessary to create a response, but fortunately local query on host that do not have matching data is fast.

+Second issue is much worse.
+Any malfunction of any cache node has devastating effect on overall query performance.
-Although scalable, this approach is not ideal.
-The biggest issue is query response time.
-Under normal conditions it behaves quite well (avg query response time at 0.5 second), but if any hosts registered in carbon-relay are down, all queries suffer (we observed avg response time increase to 3 seconds).
-Since graphite does not have any tools that would allow on dynamic change in configuration, this means all relays need to be reconfigured to exclude dead host until it gets repaired.
+This is because each query will wait for request to *bad cache* to timeout.
+In our case, average response time increases from 0.5 second to 3+ seconds.
+Not only clients have to wait much longer, but graphite-web threads are blocked and some of the clients might experience connection timeouts.
+Since graphite has no tools that would allow on dynamic change in configuration, reboot of all relay hosts is needed to exclude malfunctioning host from cluster until it gets repaired.

 ### Future